-Fourteen positions as Festival Staffers are available for the summer season, with a full time commitment from May 31 through August 14, 2016.
+DESCRIPTION: Fourteen positions as Festival Staffers are available for the summer season, with a full time commitment from May 30 through August 14, 2017.
 All Festival Staffers serve as ushers during most performances and perform daily general operational duties throughout the summer including office support, garden watering, facility maintenance/light cleaning and switchboard operation.
 Internship areas include: office/music library, events/party planning, public relations/marketing, gift shop/retail assistance, house/company management, stage management, wardrobe, props and wigs/makeup.
-In consideration for these positions, the Opera offers free shared housing with kitchen facilities, a weekly salary of $300 and a one-time roundtrip travel stipend.
+In consideration for these positions, the Opera offers free shared housing with kitchen facilities, a weekly salary of $300 and a one-time round trip travel stipend.

-Concurrent or previous academic coursework or practical experience in those areas of interest and be a high school graduate.
-Should have an interest in opera/music theater and must have a positive demeanor and solid work ethic.
+ELIGIBILITY: Concurrent or previous academic coursework or practical experience in those areas of interest and be a high school graduate.
+Should have an interest in opera/musical theater and must have a positive demeanor and solid work ethic.
 The ability to deal maturely with the public is a must.
 Writing and photographic samples may be requested if interested in public relations/marketing; social media experience also helpful.
 Candidates for office/music library and stage management positions must be able to read music.
 All production-related candidates must have some previous related experience in those areas.
 Employment is limited to citizens of the United States, students from abroad with valid student or work visas and aliens who have been granted permanent resident status by the U.S. Dept. of Justice, the Immigration and Naturalization Service.